How to choose goats that meet your homestead's and your family's needs

 If you use your goats to clear brush and weeds, the flavor of their milk can be strong and more "gamey" tasting.

 Feeding goats alfalfa and good grass hay and a pelleted goat feed will improve their milk's flavor.
-The flavor and keeping quality of goat milk will also depend on your processing and storage habits.
+The flavor and keeping quality of goat milk will also depend on your milk processing and storage routines.

 Goat horns